With Frontier deal dead, Spirit ponders sale to JetBlue

 Spirit Airlines and Frontier Airlines agreed Wednesday to abandon their merger proposal, opening the way for JetBlue Airways to acquire Spirit after a months-long bidding war for the budget carrier.

 The decision by Spirit and Frontier to terminate their deal was announced while Spirit shareholders were still voting on the proposal.
-It was apparent that despite the support of Spirit's board, shareholders were prepared to reject the deal.
+It was apparent that despite the support of Spirit's board, shareholders were prepared to reject the deal and seek a richer one from JetBlue.

-Spirit CEO Ted Christie said he was disappointed in dropping the merger with Frontier.
+Spirit CEO Ted Christie said he was disappointed to drop the merger with Frontier.

 “The Spirit board of directors will continue our ongoing discussions with JetBlue as we pursue the best path forward for Spirit and our stockholders,” he said in a statement.